 These guided horseback tours depart from Blue Bell Lodge Stables and are one of the best ways to experience trail riding on horseback in Custer.
 Reservations are highly recommended, but walk-ins and same-day rides are available depending on availability.

 Do you want to catch a sunrise or sunset while being in the middle of a lake?
 The perfect way to do that is by canoe or kayak!
-Head out and enjoy a picturesque evening on the water paddling along the shores of either Sylvan Lake or Legion Lake in Custer State Park.
+Head out and enjoy a picturesque evening on the water paddling along the shores of either Sylvan Lake, Center Lake, or Legion Lake in Custer State Park.

-Take time to explore and relax on the sandy beaches, and see massive rock formations on both Sylvan and Legion Lakes.
+Take time to explore and relax on the sandy beaches, and see massive rock formations on both Sylvan Lake and Legion Lake.

 There are three-person canoes for rent, three-person kayaks, and single-person paddleboards for rent on both lakes.
 Life jackets are provided, and anyone under the age of 18 must have an adult sign for the rental.